Eugenics/Sexual Sterilizations in

 Dr. C. Nash Herndon followed in the footsteps of Allan when he took over the department at Bowman Gray after his death.
 He conducted surveys of those with disabilities in an effort to find links of hereditary diseases.
 He was president of the American Eugenics Society from 1953-1955 and president of the Human Betterment League of North Carolina.
 He was the greatest contributor in pushing the eugenics movement forward in North Carolina after WWII (Winston-Salem, “Forsyth in the Forefront”).

-575,000 pieces of mail promoting the sterilization program and helped
+mail promoting the sterilization program and helped lead to the

 institutions in the following years (Winston-Salem, “Selling a